IngeborgArdoe/training/foundation_english/exercise-13.md

 ![oppg11fig13.JPG](media/oppg11fig13.JPG)

 2. Add a REST service
-   Add a Rest service to call https://oslobysykkel.no/api/v1/stations/availability with the header credentials provided above.
+   Add a Rest service to call https://gbfs.urbansharing.com/oslobysykkel.no/station_status.json.
 Map it to the availability DS.
 Then the data must be copied from availability DS to the bikes DS via a modify object-effect.
 See screenshot.

    *Note: The filter is important to ensure correct modifications!*